 In recent years, triclosan has become a controversial ingredient; however, despite what you may have read online, it is not a health threat nor is it an ingredient that should be avoided.
 As with many cosmetic ingredients, the truth isn’t nearly as intriguing as twisting information so as to make a benign ingredient seem scary or dangerous.

 The latest research has proven that triclosan is safe as used in cosmetic products, assuming that said products are being used as directed.
 In fact, one study concluded that "The amount [of triclosan] absorbed suggests that daily application of a standard adult dose would result in a systemic exposure 890 times lower than the relevant no-observed-adverse-effect level."
-In short, there is no reason to avoid triclosan in skin-care products, especially if acne is your concern (The Journal of Dermatological Treatment, 2010, Critical Reviews in Toxicology, 2010 & Antimicrobial Agents and Chemotherapy, 2010).
+In short, there is no reason to avoid triclosan in skin-care products, especially if acne is your concern (Source: The Journal of Dermatological Treatment, 2010, Critical Reviews in Toxicology, 2010 & Antimicrobial Agents and Chemotherapy, 2010).

-Scientists who belong to the European Union Scientific Committee on Consumer Safety analyzed multiple studies and data on triclosan exposure.
+Last, scientists who belong to the European Union Scientific Committee on Consumer Safety analyzed multiple studies and data on triclosan exposure.
 In March 2011, they concluded triclosan was safe as used in cosmetic products at levels below 0.3% and when the product is used as directed (for example, use the facial cleanser to wash your face, but don’t drink the stuff).
 Currently, the United States Food & Drug Administration (FDA) maintains that “triclosan is not known to be hazardous to humans” and that they “do not have sufficient safety evidence to recommend changing consumer use of products that contain triclosan at this time.”
 (FDA.gov, 2014).